uweschmitt/emzed2/website/index.rst

    <http://xkcd.com/353/>`_.

-3. In order to strengthen the trust in analysis results, emzed provides **interactive visualization** of input data, as well as inspection of intermediate and final results.
+3. In order to strengthen the trust in analysis results, emzed provides **interactive visualization** tools for intermediate and final results.
+So an *emzed* workflow can deliver more information than just a bunch of numbers or static plots.

 4. *emzed* ships with **emzed workbench** which is an `integrated development environment (IDE)
    <http://en.wikipedia.org/wiki/Integrated_development_environment#Overview>`_ to